 Civil society 46

 Community response 46

 CONCLUSION 49

 RECOMMENDATIONS 50

 To the government of Malawi 50

-To the intermediated common the 51

-To the international community 31
+To the international community

 EXECUTIVE SUMMARY

 Since November 2014, Malawi has seen a sharp increase in human rights abuses against people with albinism, including abductions, killings and grave robberies by individuals and criminal gangs.
 At least 181 people have been killed and at least five have been abducted and remain missing.
 According to the Malawi Police Service, at least 69 cases involving crimes related to people with albinism have been reported since November 2014.2